 - 1. Question paper should be set strictly according to the syllabus. - 2.
 The language of questions should be straight & simple. - 3.
-In all nine questions should be asked, of which first question of 15 marks (Comprising of 10 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
-All questions carry equal marks (15).
+Not more than one question should be based on one topic. - 4.
+The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
+At least eight questions should be set, out of which the candidates should be required to attempt any five.

-Section-A:Meaning and functions; development of farm management as a science, management factor in commercial agriculture.

-Section-B:Organization and operation of the farm business for optimal resource use.

-Section-C: Cost and returns concepts.
+Meaning and functions; development of farm management as a science, management factor in commercial agriculture.
+Organization and operation of the farm business for optimal resource use.
+Cost and returns concepts.
 Relationship between different farm enterprises.
 Farm adjustment programmes under uncertain conditions.

-Section-D:Farm records and accounting.
+Farm records and accounting.
 Efficiency measures for different types of enterprises and farm business.